Zondax/ledger-tezos/rust/app/Tezos.md

 sequence of bytes, where the MSB of each byte determines whether the read byte is the last one (0) or if there are more bytes to read (1).

-Afert ignoring these MSBs, the data is then the binary representation of the absolute value of the number in little endian order.
+After ignoring these MSBs, the data is then the binary representation of the absolute value of the number in little endian order.

 ###### Signed
 `tezos-codec describe ground.Z binary schema`

-For signed numbers, the second MSB is used to encode if the number is positive (0) or negative (1).
+For signed numbers, the second MSB of the first byte is used to encode if the number is positive (0) or negative (1).

 ##### Bytes
 `tezos-codec describe ground.bytes binary schema`